 480-54-070 Complaint

-(1) Whenever the commission shall find, after hearing had upon complaint by a licensee or by a utility, that the rates, terms, or conditions demanded, exacted, charged, or collected by any facility utility in connection with attachments to its facilities are not fair, just, and reasonable, or by a facility utility that the rates or charges are insufficient to yield a reasonable compensation for the attachment, the commission shall determine the fair, just, reasonable, and sufficient rates, terms, and conditions thereafter to be observed and in force and shall fix the same by order.
-In determining and fixing the rates, terms, and conditions, the Commission shall consider the interest of the customers of the attacher, as well as the interest of the customers of the facility utility.
+(1) Whenever the commission shall find, after hearing had upon complaint by a licensee or by a utility, that the rates, terms, or conditions demanded, exacted, charged, or collected by any owner in connection with attachments to its pole or conduit are not fair, just, and reasonable, or by an owner that the rates or charges are insufficient to yield a reasonable compensation for the attachment, the commission shall determine the fair, just, reasonable, and sufficient rates, terms, and conditions thereafter to be observed and in force and shall fix the same by order.
+In determining and fixing the rates, terms, and conditions, the commission shall consider the interest of the customers of the licensee, as well as the interest of the customers of the owner.

 (2) A utility or licensee may file a formal complaint if:

-(1) A facility utility has denied access to its poles, ducts, conduits, or rights-of-way;
+(1) An owner has denied access to its poles, ducts, or conduits without an explanation of the reasons for denial;

-(2) A facility utility fails to negotiate in good faith the rates, terms, and conditions of an attachment agreement; or
+(2) An owner fails to negotiate in good faith the rates, terms, and conditions of an attachment agreement; or

-(3) The utility or licensee disputes the rates, terms, or conditions in an attachment agreement, the facility utility’s performance under the agreement, or the facility utility’s obligations under the agreement or other applicable law.
+(3) The utility or licensee disputes the rates, terms, or conditions in an attachment agreement, the owner’s performance under the agreement or the owner’s obligations under the agreement or other applicable law.

-(3) A facility utility may file a formal complaint if:
+(3) An owner may file a formal complaint if:

-(1) Another utility or licensee is unlawfully making attachments to or in the facilityutility’s poles, ducts, conduits, or rights-of-way;
+(1) Another utility or licensee is unlawfully making attachments to or in the owner’s poles, ducts, or conduits;

 (2) Another utility or licensee fails to negotiate in good faith the rates, terms, and conditions of an attachment agreement; or

-(3) The facility utility disputes the rates, terms, or conditions in an attachment agreement, the attacher’s performance under the agreement, or the attacher’s obligations under the agreement or other applicable law.
+(3) The owner disputes the rates, terms, or conditions in an attachment agreement, the licensee’s performance under the agreement, or the licensee’s obligations under the agreement or other applicable law.

-(4) The execution of an attachment agreement does not preclude any challenge to the lawfulness or reasonableness of the rates, terms, or conditions in that agreement, provided that such challenge is brought within six months from the date the parties executed the agreement.
-Nothing in this section precludes a facility utility or attacher from bringing any other complaint that is otherwise authorized under applicable law.
+(4) The execution of an attachment agreement does not preclude an owner or licensee from bringing any complaint that is otherwise authorized under applicable law.

 (5) A complaint authorized under this section must identify all actions, rates, terms, and conditions alleged to be unjust, unfair, unreasonable, insufficient, or otherwise contrary to applicable law and shall include sufficient data or other factual information and legal argument to support the allegations.
 The complaint also must include a copy of the attachment agreement, if any, between the parties.

-(6) An attacher has the burden to prove its right to attach to the facility utility’s poles, ducts, conduits, or rights-of-way and that any rate, term, or condition the attacher challenges is not fair, just, and reasonable or otherwise violates any provision of RCW Ch.
+(6) A licensee has the burden to prove its right to attach to the owner’s poles, ducts, or conduits and that any rate, term, or condition the licensee challenges is not fair, just, and reasonable or otherwise violates any provision of RCW Ch.
 80.54, this Chapter, or other applicable law.
-A facility utility bears the burden to prove that attachment rates are insufficient or that the facility utility’s denial of access to its facilities is lawful and reasonable.
+An owner bears the burden to prove that attachment rates are insufficient or that the owner’s denial of access to its pole or conduit is lawful and reasonable.

 (7) If the commission determines that the rate, term, or condition complained of is not fair, just, reasonable, and sufficient, the commission may prescribe a rate, term, or condition that is fair, just, reasonable, and sufficient.
-The commission may require the inclusion of that rate, term, or condition in an attachment agreement and to the extent authorized by applicable law, may order a refund or payment of the difference between any rate the commission prescribes and the rate that was previously charged.
+The commission may require the inclusion of that rate, term, or condition in an attachment agreement and to the extent authorized by applicable law, may order a refund or payment of the difference between any rate the commission prescribes and the rate that was previously charged, but not to exceed the time period the rates were charged.